gradient-pulse/phi-mesh/README.md

   Re-frame market cycles or social cascades as NT rhythms — revealing when apparent disorder hides stable recursive patterns.

 - 🌌 **Cosmology**
-  Extend the search: if turbulence carries a recursive rhythm here, might cosmic flows or galactic structures also reveal coherence at scale?
+  If turbulence carries a recursive rhythm here, might cosmic flows or galactic structures also reveal coherence at scale?

 These are examples — each domain will need experiments.
 But the core claim is simple:
 **Nature’s coherence has a rhythm.
 We’ve measured it.**